 All children should arrive promptly between 8:40 and 8:50am where they will be welcomed by a member of staff.
 There is no staggering of drop-off times as the time window (8:40 - 8:50am) and 3 separate entrances (detailed below) allow for social distancing guidelines to be adhered to.
 Please be strict with these timings to ensure the safety of all families and staff.
 Please be careful to remain 1m+ away from any other parents and staff as much as possible, particularly whilst waiting to drop off or pick up your child.
-Please note that parents and carers are not permitted on site - including the playground - at any time, unless prearranged.
-We appreciate the inconvenience of this with dropping off siblings, but these measures are in place to separate 'bubbles' of children and must be adhered to.
+Please note that parents and carers are not permitted on site - including the playground - at any time, unless pre-arranged.